Best places to watch sunrise in Rio de Janeiro: Beaches and spots locals love

-As an early riser myself, here are some of the best sunrise spots in Rio de Janeiro.
+As an early riser myself, here are some of the best places to watch sunrise in Rio de Janeiro, from iconic viewpoints to quieter alternatives.

 Where to watch the sunrise in Rio de Janeiro